onshape-public/onshape-clients/README.md

 To continuously update the client so that it stays up to date with the current API, we employ Travis to run swagger-codegen, tag a release, and then push the released client to pypi.
 More specifically, this happens in the order below:

 1. Push any commit to Master - this can either be done by someone updating the client generation logic OR by an automated tool to keep the repo in sync with the API.
 2. Travis kicks off a build that generates a client and commits, tags, and pushes the client back to the repo.
-This type of build is tagged as a "swagger-build" because the main task is running swagger-codegen to generate the new client.
+This type of build is tagged as a "swagger_build" because the main task is running swagger-codegen to generate the new client.
 3. Travis then gets kicked off again from the commit it made in step two.
-This time, the build is tagged, and therefore becomes a "release build" because it's main job is to publish and deploy the client to the appropriate package repository.
+This time, the build is tagged, and therefore becomes a "release_build" because it's main job is to publish and deploy the client to the appropriate package repository.

 ## Tests